LorenaSDLS/LorenaSDLS/README.md

 <h2 aling="left"> ⚡️ A little about me  </h2>

-🤯 Currently I´m learning TDA (Topological Data Analysis).<br>
+🤯 Currently I'm learning TDA (Topological Data Analysis).<br>
-🗺️ I’m interested in collaborating on projects that use technology to create a positive impact on people.<br>
+🗺️ I'm interested in collaborating on projects that use technology to create a positive impact on people.<br>
 💡 Fun fact: Big fan of the essentials: programming and language fundamentals.<br>